PhilipRamkeerat/PhilipRamkeerat/README.md

 ### Hi there 👋

 My name is Philip, I'm a FullStack Javascript at INDT, and I've been working in tech since 2017.
 I'm from Brazil, Manaus.
+I love working with frontend, specifically with Angular.

 - 🔭 I’m currently working on fullstack project
 - 🌱 I’m currently learning contents about frontend
 - 📫 How to reach me: Can you send me a message on linkedin